 With each page turned, I found myself wondering what I would do if I had lived in China during this era.
 Would I compel my daughter to endure this pain, this life-altering grisly ritual and to live out a hobbled life experience for the sake of finding a man?

 Or would I strike out in courage, refuse to abide by any barbaric cultural tradition, and see my daughter's size 8 feet as beautiful, even if no one else agreed?
 I’d like to think I’d chart the latter path, but to be honest, I’m really not sure.

 Women today do not have their feet bound into the size of their fist, but we’re bound in other ways.
 So many other ways.
 I’ve been bound in so many ways as well, as much as it pains me to admit it.

-Someday I’ll write about the nature of bondage I’ve endured, but not yet, because those stories aren’t solely mine to tell.
+Someday I’ll write about the nature of the psychological and emotional bondage I’ve endured, but not yet, because those stories aren’t solely mine to tell.
 But believe me when I say, I’ve endured bondage.
 And unfortunately, far too often, the messages I received at home were so powerfully reinforced in society that I had no choice but to absorb the messages like a sponge, and comply.